anborg/camunda-bpm-dev-docs/spikes/feel-spike.md

     section 10.3.2.32) \
     **Action-Item:** Add documentation to migration guide \
     **Effort Estimation:** Easy-pick
-2. Unary test: Function result cannot be compared with implicit equals according to DMN 1.2 (cf. DMN 1.2, pg.
+2. Unary test: Function result can be compared with implicit equals according to DMN 1.2 (cf. DMN 1.2, pg.
 92, section 8.3.3 a.) \
     **Action-Item:** Make it work \
     **Effort:** Medium
 3. Util date as input value can be compared with date value without timezone information according to DMN 1.1 (cf. DMN 1.1, pg.
 110, section 10.3.2.3.6) \